rdz-oss/BattyBirdNET-Pi/README.md

 * So at that location 4 bats species flying simultaneously would currently lead to approximately:  12%+8% = 20% wrong assessments on species level per night (not counting false noise detections during daytime).
 This may differ for other locations and background noises.
-* Under development - moving target
+* Under development - moving target.
+You can contribute by writing me when things are not working well.

 ## Interpreting the classifications
 In order to get the most out of the system it helps to be aware of a few things.
 Unfortunately you cannot just assume that a detection is always due to a bat.